U.S. Government Publications at the University of Wisconsin-Madison : MLA

 General gov docs citing guide

-This resource is not specific to a citation style, but provides guidelines and examples that can be adapted to different styles.
+These resources are not specific to a citation style, but provide guidelines and examples that can be adapted to different styles.

 Book